Trust04zh/pastebin-worker/doc/api.md

 - `url`: String.
 The URL to fetch the paste.
 - `manageUrl`: String.
 The URL to update and delete the paste, which is `url` suffixed by `:` and the password.
 - `expirationSeconds`: Integer.
-The expiration seconds.
+The expiration seconds. `0` if the paste has no expiration.
 - `expireAt`: String.
-An ISO String representing when the paste will expire.
+An ISO String representing when the paste will expire, or `"never"` if the paste has no expiration.

 If error occurs, the worker returns status code different from `200`: